freeCodeCamp/i18n-curriculum/curriculum/challenges/german/01-responsive-web-design/applied-visual-design/decrease-the-opacity-of-an-element.md

 # --description--

-Die Eigenschaft `opacity` wird in CSS verwendet, um die Deckkraft, oder anders betrachtet, die Durchsichtigkeit für ein Element anzupassen.
+The `opacity` property in CSS is used to adjust the opacity, or conversely, the transparency for an item.

 <blockquote>Der Wert 1 ist undurchsichtig und nicht transparent.<br> Der Wert 0.5 ist halb durchsichtig. <br> Der Wert 0 ist völlig durchsichtig.</blockquote>